moolean/ytk_zsh_theme/README.md

-# ytk_zsh_theme
+# Lightweight Oh My Zsh Theme

-A compact Oh My Zsh theme focused on practical signal density.
+A lightweight Oh My Zsh theme focused on practical signal density.

 The prompt is designed to stay readable in local terminals, remote shells, containers, and VS Code integrated terminals while still surfacing the information that matters most: